ServInt

-The ServInt Corporation is a provider of managed virtual private servers, dedicated web hosting services and open proxies, based in Reston, Virginia, United States.

-ServInt provides hosting services to tens of thousands of sites all over the world.
+The ServInt Corporation was an American provider of managed virtual private servers, dedicated web hosting services and open proxies, headquartered in Reston, Virginia, USA.
+ServInt provided hosting services to tens of thousands of websites worldwide.
+It has been part of Leaseweb since 2018.

 History

 ServInt was founded by Reed J. Caldwell in 1995.
-When it moved out of a college dorm in 1995, the company had one employee, a $10,000 family loan, some student credit cards, and a single Pentium-90 Web server running Linux 1.2.9.
-ServInt grew and became known as one of the first web-hosting companies to offer a managed, dedicated server solution.
+When it began, Caldwell was running the company from a college dorm.
+Initially, the company had one employee, a $10,000 family loan, some student credit cards, and a single Pentium-90 Web server running Linux 1.2.9.
+By the end of 1995, ServInt had moved out of the dorm and begun growing.
+ServInt became known as one of the first web-hosting companies to offer a managed, dedicated server solution.
 It went on to build a private network that came close to achieving Tier 1 status, lacking only domestic Sprint peering.

 In subsequent years leading to the Dot Com bust in 2000, ServInt invested heavily in a large-scale, transnational content distribution network.
 While ambitious, the collapse of the bubble caused interest in the network to wane.
-The spiraling costs of the network coupled with the sheer number of ServInt clients folding from the collapse forced ServInt to file Chapter 11 Bankruptcy protection in February 2001.
+The spiraling costs of the network coupled with the sheer number of ServInt clients folding from the collapse, forced ServInt to file Chapter 11 Bankruptcy protection in February 2001.

 ServInt emerged from bankruptcy protection a few months later, and refocused its staff and resources towards managed web hosting.
 Since 2002, the company has focused on providing enterprise-level Virtual Private Server (VPS), Cloud hosting and Dedicated server options to its customers from its data centers in Virginia, California and Washington, DC.
 ServInt has maintained a competitive presence in hosting since their re-emergence.

 In December 2010 Netcraft reported that ServInt hosts Wikileaks.

 ServInt has been outspoken in its criticism of the Stop Online Piracy Act through former ServInt COO Christian Dawson, who has made multiple public arguments against the bill.

 ServInt was acquired by Leaseweb USA on May 8, 2018.